 In China, the celebrations are a little longer lasting.
 Public holidays take place from January 24th until January 30th, giving the locals a whole week off from work.

 However, many people will enjoy more than 10 days off in an unofficial capacity.
 The first day always begins on the eve of the New Year, but it can run on as much as two weeks as this date marks the Lantern Festival that takes place in China.
 With that in mind, how do you celebrate New Year in China?

 How do you celebrate New Year in China?

 Many celebrations of the New Year are relatively similar regardless of where you are in the world.
 This is the case with the Chinese New Year, which involves some of the more common methods of expressing joy, happiness, and love.

 Many believe that this is due to the fact that Chinese culture has celebrated this day for longer than human historical records span, and so many modern traditions actually stem from these activities.

 The bright colors of the Chinese New Year celebrations are known throughout the world.
 You can expect to see bright reds, yellows, and oranges, especially in the form of mighty dragons and of course the other animals of the Zodiac.

-Fireworks will light up the night’s sky, and it’s the perfect opportunity to spend time with family and friends in order to be reminded of what you have, and to show gratitude for it.
-Many use this day as chance to share their wealth with those they care about, and in fact it’s common to get rid of old items in exchange for newer version.
+Fireworks will light up the night’s sky, and it’s the perfect opportunity to spend time with family and friends in order to be reminded of what you have and to show gratitude for it.
+Many use this day as a chance to share their wealth with those they care about, and in fact, it’s common to get rid of old items in exchange for a newer version.
 Think of it as being like wiping the slate clean.